Engelbert Humperdinck (singer): 2000s

-Humperdinck's recording career has continued into the new millennium, with a range of musical collaborations.
+Humperdinck's recording career continued into the new millennium, with a range of musical collaborations.
 In 2000, he hit the top five of the British album charts with Engelbert at His Very Best, and returned to the top five four years later, after he appeared in a John Smith's TV-advertisement.
 In the spring of 2003, Humperdinck collaborated with American artist-producer Art Greenhaw to record the roots gospel album Always Hear the Harmony: The Gospel Sessions; joining Humperdinck on the album were the Light Crust Doughboys, the Jordanaires and the Blackwood Brothers.
 The critically acclaimed album was nominated for a Grammy for "Best Southern, Country or Bluegrass Gospel Album of the Year", while Humperdinck was photographed with generations of fans at the 2004 Grammy Awards in Los Angeles.
 He was back in the studio soon after, releasing Let There Be Love in 2005.
 Music critics have remarked on the historical span of material in the album, from songs first made popular in the 1920s to more recent ones from the 1990s, and point especially to Humperdinck's version of Nick Lowe's "You Inspire Me" as a noteworthy cut.
 In 2007, Humperdinck released The Winding Road.
 In a conversation with Larry King, Humperdinck discussed the genesis of the album; he pointed out that The Winding Road featured songs exclusively by British composers, as a "tribute to [his] home country", released as it was to mark 40 years since his first international hit recording.

 During the recording of the Gorillaz album Plastic Beach, Humperdinck was asked by Damon Albarn to contribute to the album as a guest artist.
 Humperdinck's management at the time, however, declined the offer without Humperdinck's knowledge.
 Describing the event, Humperdinck stated that the missed opportunity was, "the most grievous sin ever committed", and that he would have gladly collaborated with Gorillaz.
 He added that he had since parted ways with his then-management, handing over duties to his son, Scott Dorsey.
 At the end of the interview, Humperdinck observed: "I'd really like to rekindle that suggestion again and bring it back.
 Hopefully they will ask me again.
 My son Scott will definitely say yes".